rfuzzo/MWSE/docs/source/apis/tes3.md

 		local underwater = headPosition < waterLevel

-		if underwater then
+		if not underwater then return end

 		-- There is a 50 % chance that any Water Breathing effect will be removed from the player tes3.removeEffects({
 			reference = tes3.player,
 			chance = 50,
 			effect = tes3.effect.waterBreathing,
 		})
-		end
 	end

 	event.register(tes3.event.initialized, function ()